 Ensuring it does work – and works without interruption – is the reason the AISD built the new data center.

 Before the new data center opened, the AISD’s network operations were scattered in multiple locations.
 The servers, technology equipment and staff were spread out in many places.
-Even worse, those locations did not all provide the level of cooling and power that the technology infrastructure needed, especially as the district’s demand for and reliance on technology increased rapidly.
+Those locations did not all provide the level of cooling and power that the technology infrastructure needed, especially as the district’s demand for and reliance on technology increased rapidly.

 “I remember times that a car hit a pole outside one of the old server locations and shut down the district’s network operations for 24 hours,” said Shane Norman, the AISD’s server manager.